Power Systems 1 & 2 Socket Scale-Out Servers

-IBM Power Systems S class servers are affordable, easy-to-deploy and energy efficient and they are backed by a trusted network of IBM BPs and industry solution providers.
+IBM Power Scale-Out Systems are affordable, easy-to-deploy and energy efficient and they are backed by a trusted network of IBM BPs and industry solution providers.
 These systems offer an ideal choice for businesses that need entry or scale-out deployment options for business critical applications, especially for those who are looking for a more efficient and lower cost IT environment than x86 commodity solutions can deliver.

-IBM Power S814: Designed for highly secure and scalable architecture, providing a stable database and middleware platform for efficient deployment of business processing and mission critical applications with 1 processor socket with up to 8 POWER8 processor cores and up to 512 gigabytes (GB) of memory.
+IBM Power S814: Designed for highly secure and scalable architecture, providing a stable database and middleware platform for efficient deployment of business processing and mission critical applications with 1 processor socket with up to 8 POWER8 processor cores and up to 1 terabytes (TB) of memory.

-IBM Power S822: Designed for consolidation of multiple applications and infrastructure workloads in a virtualized environment with 1 or 2 processor sockets with up to 20 POWER8 processor cores and up to 1 terabytes (TB) of memory.
+IBM Power S822: Designed for consolidation of multiple applications and infrastructure workloads in a virtualized environment with 1 or 2 processor sockets with up to 20 POWER8 processor cores and up to 1 TB of memory.

 IBM Power S824: For analytics applications and small to mid-size database that can run on the same server platform with 1 or 2 processor sockets with up to 24 POWER8 processor cores and up to 2 TB of memory.

-IBM Power S812L: Affordable and optimized for Linux environments, a 2U rack form factor, 1-socket, high-performance, energy-efficient server with 12 POWER8 cores and up to 512 GB memory is ideal for running multiple application and infrastructure workloads in a virtualized environment.
+IBM Power S812L: Affordable and optimized for Linux environments, a 2U rack form factor, 1-socket, high-performance, energy-efficient server with 12 POWER8 cores and up to 512 Gigabyte (GB) memory is ideal for running multiple application and infrastructure workloads in a virtualized environment.

 IBM Power S822L: Affordable and optimized for Linux environments, a 2-socket (up to 24 POWER8 processor cores) server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.